-The following summarizes the information required, and the steps in the calculations.
+The following summarizes the information required and the steps in the calculations.
 Municipalities with stratified service areas or geographic regions must utilize a separate form for each area.
+This calculation is ONLY needed for a stratified sample methodology is chosen in determining occupancy and residents per household.
+If 100% field survey is done, residents in all households will be counted to determine population.